web3index/web3index-org/README.md

 ### Method #1: The Graph (recommended)

 If the protocol you'd like to add to the index is built on Ethereum or any other blockchain supported by The Graph, we recommend adding it to The Web3 Index subgraph.
-You can find the subgraph [here](https://github.com/web3index/subgraph) and instructions on how to add a project's revenue data to it [here](https://thegraph.com/docs/developer/quick-start).
+You can find the subgraph [here](https://github.com/web3index/subgraph) and instructions on how to add a protocol's revenue data to it [here](https://thegraph.com/docs/developer/quick-start).

 Once you've successfully added your protocol to the subgraph, make sure to add the protocol to the Web3 Index [registry](./registry.json) using its subgraph protocol entity id as the key and set its `subgraph` field to `true`.